cinnData/MLearning/Examples/[MLE-05] Example - The spam filter.md

 Out[13]: DecisionTreeClassifier(max_depth=3)
 ```

-Right now, we have two `DecisionTreeClassifier` estimators, `clf1` and `clf2`, both fitted to our training data.
+Right now, we have two estimators from the class `DecisionTreeClassifier()` , namely `clf1` and `clf2`, both fitted to our training data.
 Alternatively, we could have continued with `clf1`, setting `clf1.max_depth = 3`.
 But, mind that, every time we refit a model, the previous results are wiped off.

-The confusion matrix gets better, specially the false negatives.
+The confusion matrix gets better, specially the false negatives:

 ```
 In [14]: y_pred2 = clf2.predict(X)